I must start with a piece from environmentalist Paul Hawken.

 Not the kind that straps myself to old growth trees when logging companies are about to clear cut and not the kind that won’t fly in order to not use up fossil fuels.
 As much as I do appreciate and respect those causes wholeheartedly, I see a bigger issue going on right now in the world.

-One of my main mentors, Peter Levine, the founder of the body of work called Somatic Experiencing and really a pioneer in working at the somatic (body-based) level of the nervous system has often said that he believes this:
+One of my main mentors, Peter Levine, the founder of the body of work called Somatic Experiencing and a true pioneer in working at the somatic (body-based) level of the nervous system has often said:

 “True human enlightenment will only happen when each and every single person on the planet has learned how to regulate their very own nervous system.”